query

 Connection Strings

-The connection string syntax is the same whether you set it in the database or pass it in the --database argument.
+The connection string syntax for database argument is the same whether you set it in the mod or the query, card, chart, etc.

 Postgres